 Before taking on a lot of debt, talk to professionals in your target field to get a sense of the entry-level pay and rate of salary growth over the course of a career.
 While using online sources to find this information is great, it’s not going to replace the knowledge of a professional working in the field.

 You can then plug that number into CollegeBoard’s Student Loan Calculator, along with how much money you intend to borrow.
 It will analyze the figures and tell you if your monthly payments will exceed 10% to 15% of your income — which is generally considered to be the maximum you should allot to student loan payments.

 If you take out federal student loans, you may be able to borrow more, as most loan options allow you to pay based on your income level.
 Just be careful not to bury yourself in debt — you don’t want to be paying student loans into your 70s.

-Scholarships are among the most valuable forms of financial aid, since they give you free money for school that you never have to pay back.
+Scholarships are among the most valuable forms of financial aid, since they give you money for school that you may not have to pay back.
 They’re a little different from grants (see below) and come in various forms.
 Here are features to look for:

 Merit-based vs. need-based scholarships

 While the majority of grants are need-based, most scholarships are merit-based.
 There may be maximum income levels or priority given to those in dire financial straits, but for most scholarships, you’ll be judged based on your achievements.